rd-alliance/metadata-directory/use_cases/biocase-biological-collection-access-service-europe.md

 ---
-title: BioCASE - Biological Collection Access Service for Europe
+title: BioCASE (Biological Collection Access Service for Europe)
 slug: biocase-biological-collection-access-service-europe
 description: <p>The BioCASE Biological Unit Network provides access to a transnational network of biological collections; its protocol requires providers to use the <a